The Devil's Advocate (1997 film): Themes and interpretations

 Themes evoke John Milton's Paradise Lost and its rebel angels, previously depicted by artist William Blake.

 Faust's Deal with the Devil bears similarities to the film's themes.

 Gustave Doré's portrayal of Dante's Satan in his icy abode.

 The Devil character's name is a direct homage to John Milton, who wrote Paradise Lost, quoted by Lomax with the line, "Better to reign in Hell, than serve in Heav'n".
 Despite this, the thrust of Milton's epic was to rebuke the devil.
 As a rebel against God, complaining of being perpetually "underestimated", the Milton character, like Paradise Losts Satan, is "Heav'n running from Heav'n" with a "sense of injur'd merit".

 Professor Eric C. Brown judges the climax, in which Milton attempts to persuade Lomax to have sex with his half-sister to conceive the Antichrist, to be the most "Miltonic", as the sculptures become animated in carnal activities evoking Paradise Losts "Downfall of the Rebel Angels".
-The tirade that Milton gives in this sequence is also reminiscent of Satan's lines in Paradise Lost, Books I and II.
+The tirade Milton gives in this sequence is also reminiscent of Satan's lines in Paradise Lost, Books I and II.
 In U.S. literary education, Milton's temptation of Lomax in the climax, in which he rationalizes rebellion against God for a "look-but-don't-touch" model, has been compared to Satan urging Eve to eat forbidden fruit in Paradise Lost, Book IX, lines 720–730:

 If they all things, who enclos'd Knowledge of good and evil in this tree, That whoso eats thereof forthwith attains Wisdom without their leave? and wherein lies Th' offence, that Man should thus attain to know?

 In his DVD commentary, Taylor Hackford did not name Paradise Lost as an inspiration, instead citing the legend of Faust.
 An underlying concept of the story is a "Faustian bargain", offered to a character with free will.
 Philosopher Peter van Inwagen writes that Milton referring to free will as a "bitch" when Lomax contemplates selling his soul moves away from a legalistic definition of "free will" as "uncoerced" into the philosophical realm of its definition.